Skip to main content

 • Select the best diagnostic tests and enhance value in medical practice

-• Use best evidence and optimize patient communication and shared-decision making
+• Use best evidence and optimize patient communication and shared decision making

 • Become a better clinician and advocate with a deeper understanding of structural racism, health disparities, and the central role of primary care clinicians in providing equitable, patient-centered care